wunderwuzzi23/blog/content/posts/2022/ropci-so-you-think-you-have-mfa-azure-ad.md

 **Github**: https://github.com/wunderwuzzi23/ropci

-**Update**: The latest open issue of Pentest Magazine has a [ropci article](https://pentestmag.com/product/pentest-open-source-pentesting-toolkit/).
+**Update**: The latest free issue of Pentest Magazine has a [ropci article](https://pentestmag.com/product/pentest-open-source-pentesting-toolkit/).
 Check it out.

 ![How does an OAuth2 ROPC Request look like](/blog/images/2022/ropci.png)